Cray-HPE/docs-csm/troubleshooting/known_issues/qlogic_driver_crash.md

 ## Workaround

-Upgrade Canu to 2.3 or above, regenerate the configuration and apply it the VSX-pair that hosts the storage nodes.
+Upgrade CANU to version 2.3 or above, regenerate the configuration, and then apply it the VSX-pair that hosts the storage nodes.

 Or manually correct the configuration.